Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Results and Discussion

 where $D^{corr}$ is the corrected self-diffusion coefficient without artificial size effects, $D^{calc}$ is the self-diffusion coefficient calculated from a specific system, $k_B$ is the Boltzmann constant, $T$ is the temperature, $\xi$ is a constant equal to 2.837297, $\eta$ is the shear viscosity, and $L$ is the length of the cubic cell.
 For each temperature and pressure, at least 6 system sizes with the number of atoms ranging from 128 to 2000 were used in order to eliminate the size effects in the diffusion coefficient, the results are illustrated in Fig.~\ref{fig:diff_cal}.
 We observe a linear relationship between the computed diffusion coefficients $D^{calc}$ and the $1/L$ parameter.
 By extrapolating $D^{calc}$ to the infinite system size ($1/L=0$), we obtain the corrected self-diffusion coefficient $D^{corr}$ which are shown in Fig.~\ref{fig:diff_cal}.

-Fig.~\ref{fig:Diff} compares the predicted self-diffusion coefficients from the DP-SCAN model to other calculation results including the RB and Vella force fields, and available experimental data~\cite{58Careri-diff, 80PRB-Bruson, 98JJSMA-onishi}.
-In general, the self-diffusion coefficients of Sn at 0 GPa from the DP model are consistent with the experimental data, while the empirical force fields including the RB~\cite{97L-Sn-meam} and Vella {\it et al.}~\cite{17B-VellaChen-meam} potentials both underestimate the self-diffusion coefficients.
-Moreover, the self-diffusion coefficient decreases at higher pressures according to our simulations.
+\CT{Fig.~\ref{fig:Diff} illustrates the predicted self-diffusion coefficients from the DP-SCAN model and the four classical potentials (RB, Vella, Etesami, and Ko), as well as the available experimental data~\cite{80PRB-Bruson, 98JJSMA-onishi}.
+In general, the self-diffusion coefficients of Sn at 0 GPa from the DP model and the Vella force field are consistent with the experimental data, while the other three empirical force fields underestimate the self-diffusion coefficients especially at relatively lower temperatures.
+Moreover, the DP model predicts that the self-diffusion coefficient of Sn decreases at higher pressures (10 and 20 GPa). }